Introduction

 Best Practices for All Types of Navigation

-• Wrap your links in a <nav> tag and have an ARIA label of role=navigation“.
+tag and have an ARIA label ofrole=

-• Optionally, attach an aria-label attribute to the <nav> tag to even more clearly explain to assistive technology users the purpose of the navigation.
-This could be helpful if you have multiple navigation menus.
+tag to even more clearly explain to assistive technology users the purpose of the navigation.
+This could be helpful if you have multiple navigation menus. - Put your links within an unordered list.

-• Code all navigation links using link tags <a href="www.example.com"></a>
+- Code all navigation links using link tags

 Best Practices for Mobile Navigation

-• The actual links and structure of the menu behind the hamburger menu should follow the best practices for all types of navigation as outlined above.
+when the menu is open.
+This can be added via a programming language called JavaScript so ask your Web Development Team if this is something that should be added. - The actual links and structure of the menu behind the hamburger menu should follow the best practices for all types of navigation as outlined above.

 Keyboard Navigation